jacobfelknor/LSA-Docs/gitlab/gitlab_update.md

 When you specifically want to upgrade GitLab itself, use the `--enablerepo` option specifying the repo you wish to enable.
 For this example, it would be `--enablerepo=gitlab_gitlab-ee`.

+## DNF Version Lock

+Alternatively, you can use [`dnf versionlock`](../dnf/dnf_pinning.md).
+See those notes for details.
+If using this method, specifying the `--enablerepo` option is not necessary, but you must first remove the lock before the upgrade will be allowed to continue.

 ## Upgrade

 To upgrade, directly jumping to next version